wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/4-edit-details.md

 ## Task 3: Add, edit, and delete a relationship

-In this task, you will create a new relationship, edit its relationship type, and then delete it.
+In this task, you'll create a new relationship, edit its relationship type, and then delete it.

 1. In the Unified customer profile view that you've been working with, select the **Connections** tab.